jjcyz/arcsphere/README.md

 # Arc'Sphere

-A community platform for Arc'teryx partners to build communities, seek support, answer questions, and plan meetups.
-Powered by Groq's LLM technology.

 ## Overview

-Arc'Sphere is a modern web application that helps Arc'teryx partners connect and collaborate.
-The platform features multiple AI-powered agents built with Groq's LLM technology to provide intelligent assistance to users for various community-building activities.
+Arc'Sphere is a modern web application that helps users connect and collaborate.
+The platform features multiple AI-powered agents built with Groq's LLM technology to provide intelligent assistance for various community-building activities.

 ## Technologies Used